kutskey/capstone_project_Silvan_Hess/README.md

 ### Features
 - **Customizable Searches**: select canton of interest
-- **Clear and Structured Table**: display date, title and outcome of votes
+- **clear and structured tables**: one table displays initiatives/referendums plus outcome, second table displays topics and their relevance by counting tags

 ### Source
 This application uses the c2d (Center for Reseach on Direct Democracy) database which is publicly available through https://c2d.ch/.